Frequently Asked Questions

 How much do wedding flowers cost?

 Most wedding budget planners suggest reserving 10-20% of your overall budget to be apportioned to your flowers.
 If you're only interested in bridal party and family flowers, then you can expect to be on the lower end of that range, or if having flowers everywhere is really important to you, then you may want to budget higher than that.
-My average client spends $2500 on her wedding flowers including florals for the bridal party, family, some ceremony decor, and reception decor.
-Stone House Creative has provided wedding florals at budgets as low as $500 and upwards of $10,000, though we do request a minimum budget of $2000 for full service wedding florals in the high season (June through September), and our Intimate Wedding Package is just $550.
+My clients spend an average of $3000 on their wedding flowers including florals for the bridal party, family, and ceremony and reception decor.
+Stone House Creative has provided wedding florals at budgets as low as $500 and upwards of $10,000, though we do request a minimum budget of $2000 for full service wedding florals in the high season (June through September).

 Do you offer centrepiece and decor rentals?